Georgia National Guardsman safely de-escalates armed confrontation

 |0

-This work, Georgia National Guardsman safely de-escalates armed confrontation [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Georgia National Guardsman safely de-escalates armed confrontation, by SSG Tianna Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.